sinanatra/refa-reader/README.md

 An interactive visualization that juxtaposes essays and graphs.
 It allows readers to browse JSON-LD data, by accessing them through a curated selection of texts designed to provide better understanding, combining editorial approaches with free exploration and usear-driven granularity.

+## Prerequisites

+To make full use of the ReFa Reader, you will need:

+1. A JSON-LD Dataset: This template requires data in JSON-LD format, typically exported from a semantic or linked data database.

+2. Node.js and Yarn Installed: Ensure you have Node.js and Yarn installed on your development machine.
+If not, download and install them before proceeding.

-> ⚠️ If you work with Omeka S, use this [repo](https://github.com/sinanatra/refa-reader-template)
+> ⚠️ If you work with Omeka S, use this [repository](https://github.com/sinanatra/refa-reader-template).

+## Data Preparation

 When exporting a JSON-LD from a semantic database, it is important to keep a few steps in mind: